-1.6.1 For women presenting in primary care with symptoms or an incidental finding of vaginal prolapse:
+- 1.6.1 For women presenting in primary care with symptoms or an incidental finding of vaginal prolapse: - take a history to include symptoms of prolapse, urinary, bowel and sexual function - do an examination to rule out a pelvic mass or other pathology and to document the presence of prolapse (see the recommendations in the NICE guideline on suspected cancer about ovarian cancer and bladder cancer) - discuss the woman's treatment preferences with her, and refer if needed.

-- take a history to include symptoms of prolapse, urinary, bowel and sexual function - do an examination to rule out a pelvic mass or other pathology and to document the presence of prolapse (see the recommendations in the NICE guideline on suspected cancer about ovarian cancer and bladder cancer) - discuss the woman's treatment preferences with her, and refer if needed.
-[2019] - 1.6.2 For women referred to secondary care for an unrelated condition who have incidental symptoms or an incidental finding of vaginal prolapse, consider referral to a clinician with expertise in prolapse.
-[2019] - 1.6.3 For women who are referred for specialist evaluation of vaginal prolapse, perform an examination to: - assess and record the presence and degree of prolapse of the anterior, central and posterior vaginal compartments of the pelvic floor, using the POP-Q (Pelvic Organ Prolapse Quantification) system - assess the activity of the pelvic floor muscles - assess for vaginal atrophy - rule out a pelvic mass or other pathology.
-[2019] - 1.6.4 For women with pelvic organ prolapse, consider using a validated pelvic floor symptom questionnaire to aid assessment and decision making.[2019] - Do not routinely perform imaging to document the presence of vaginal prolapse if a prolapse is detected by physical examination.
+- 1.6.2 For women referred to secondary care for an unrelated condition who have incidental symptoms or an incidental finding of vaginal prolapse, consider referral to a clinician with expertise in prolapse.
+[2019] - 1.6.3 For women who are referred for specialist evaluation of vaginal prolapse, perform an examination to: - assess and record the presence and degree of prolapse of the anterior, central and posterior vaginal compartments of the pelvic floor, using the POP-Q (Pelvic Organ Prolapse Quantification) system - assess the activity of the pelvic floor muscles - assess for thinning, drying or inflammation of the vaginal walls, loss of elasticity affecting the vaginal muscles and shortening of the vagina - rule out a pelvic mass or other pathology.
+[2019] - 1.6.4 For women with pelvic organ prolapse, consider using a validated pelvic floor symptom questionnaire to aid assessment and decision making.
+[2019] - 1.6.5 Do not routinely perform imaging to document the presence of vaginal prolapse if a prolapse is detected by physical examination.
 [2019] - 1.6.6 If the woman has symptoms of prolapse that are not explained by findings from a physical examination, consider repeating the examination with the woman standing or squatting, or at a different time.
-[2019] - 1.6.7 Consider investigating the following symptoms in women with pelvic organ prolapse:
+[2019] - 1.6.7 Consider investigating the following symptoms in women with pelvic organ prolapse: - urinary symptoms that are bothersome and for which surgical intervention is an option - symptoms of obstructed defaecation or faecal incontinence (see the recommendations for baseline assessment of faecal incontinence in the NICE guideline on faecal incontinence in adults)

-- urinary symptoms that are bothersome and for which surgical intervention is an option - symptoms of obstructed defaecation or faecal incontinence (see the recommendations for baseline assessment of faecal incontinence in the NICE guideline on faecal incontinence in adults) - pain - symptoms that are not explained by examination findings.
+- pain - symptoms that are not explained by examination findings.
 [2019]